bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

 * `revocable`: when set to `true`, a revocation registry will be generated and published, and the admin UI will display revocation controls once the credential has been issued.

 * `tag`: this setting defines a custom tag to be applied when publishing a new credential definition for that schema.

+* `public`: when set to `true`, the issuer will receive (and fulfill) credential requests for the specified schema id (or default, if not specified and the default schema is set to public).
+Otherwise, to successfully request a credential teh user will either need to be authenticated via invite or by signing-in using an Identity Provider (see the relevant settings in the configuration for the issuer web application).

 #### Invite email